philipstubbs13/ClickMe/README.md

 The following section will take you through the steps of setting up this application and getting it running locally on your computer.

-If you don't want to set up this project locally and just want to see the deployed application, go to <insert URL link here>.
+If you don't want to set up this project locally and just want to see the deployed application, go to <https://clickme-game.herokuapp.com/>.

 To set up this application locally on your computer, perform the following steps: